-The Associate of Arts in Ministry Leadership requires the completion of a minimum of 60 semester credits of courses.
+The Associate of Arts in Leadership Studies requires the completion of a minimum of 60 semester credits of courses.
+The courses taken must satisfy the specific requirements of the student's chosen concentration, as well as the overall requirements of the program.
 The credits can be a combination of transfer credits and completion of course work.
-As much as 25 percent of the 60 semester credits (i.e., 15 semester credits) may be satisfied through transfer credit.
-A minimum of 75 percent of the credits must be completed through Kairos University.
+Normally, up to 25 percent of the 60 semester credits (i.e., 15 semester credits) may be satisfied through transfer credit.
+Likewise, normally a minimum of 75 percent of the credits must be completed through Kairos University.

-The AAML program prepares graduates for employment in:
+The AALS program prepares graduates for employment in: